 How do I start my application?

 To begin your application, you should go to the web page for your chosen program on the AU Abroad Web site.
-Then click on the "apply now" link .
+Then click on the "apply now" link.
 Some programs require meeting with an advisor to access the application.
 Please see the Fact Sheet on the program's brochure page to determine if this is the case.
 After clicking "apply now" on the brochure page, answer the first question to determine if you are an AU student or an outside applicant.
-If you are an AU student, you will log in with your AU user name and password- you do NOT need to create a new log in.
+If you are an AU student, you will log in with your AU username and password- you do NOT need to create a new login.
 Most of your demographic information will be imported from AU's central records system at this time.
 If you are a non-AU student, you will be asked to provide this information.
 Once you have answered the application questions you will have access to your AU Abroad portal where you will be able to view all of the application materials required for your chosen program.

 AU Abroad Application Materials:

 AU Abroad On-line application

-- $50 non-refundable AU Abroad application fee - Please note: you're application is not considered "in process" until you have paid your application fee.
+- $50 non-refundable AU Abroad application fee - Please note: your application is not considered "in process" until you have paid your application fee.

 - Explanation of intent to study abroad (300-500 words)